MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/troubleshoot-dev-env.md

 **Solution**

-Ensure that your cloud-hosted environment is a suitably scaled Azure virtual machine (VM) stockkeeping unit (SKU).
+Ensure that your cloud-hosted environment is a suitably scaled Azure virtual machine (VM) stock keeping unit (SKU).
 Also ensure that you use premium storage when the VM is deployed from Microsoft Dynamics Lifecycle Services.

 ## Scenario 2: Log files on Dynamics AX 2012 SQL database AX fill up the disk.